Most businesses want loyal customers. They focus their time and attention on building customer loyalty.

 They're not looking for ways to bury their news or hide the fact that they're being sued.
 They do their best to be open and transparent with their customers, community, and audience.

-Step #4: Provide customers with stability
+Step #4: Build customer loyalty with stability

 Customers are looking for you show that you're a stable company.
 They want to know you're a brand they can count on.